Barry Manilow: 1980s

 On August 27, 1983, Manilow performed a landmark open-air concert at Blenheim Palace in Britain, an event that he told the audience was "one of the most exciting nights" in his life.
 It was the first such event ever held at that venue and was attended by an estimated 40,000 people.
 This concert was also taped for airing on Showtime.
 In December 1983, Manilow was reported to have endowed the music departments at six major universities in the United States and Canada.
 The endowments were part of a continuing endeavor by Manilow to recognize and encourage new musical talent.

 In 1984, Manilow released 2:00 AM Paradise Cafe, a jazz/blues collection of original barroom tunes recorded in one live take in the studio.
 That same year, Showtime aired a documentary of Manilow recording the album with a number of jazz legends including Sarah Vaughan and Mel Tormé.
 In 1984 and 1985, England aired two one-hour concert specials from his National Exhibition Centre (NEC) concerts.
 In 1985, Manilow left Arista Records for RCA Records, where he released the pop album Manilow, and began a phase of international music, as he performed songs and duets in French, Spanish, Portuguese, and Japanese.
 The Manilow album was a complete about-face from the Paradise Cafe album, containing a number of uptempo tracks that featured synthesizers.
 In 1985, Japan aired a Manilow concert special where he played "Sakura" on the koto.

-In his only lead acting role, he portrayed Tony Starr in the 1985 CBS film Copacabana, which was based on his 1978 hit song "Copacabana", alongside Annette O'Toole as Lola Lamarr and Joseph Bologna as Rico.
-Manilow penned all the songs for the movie, with lyrics provided by his longtime collaborators Bruce Sussman and Jack Feldman.
+In his only lead acting role, Manilow portrayed Tony Starr in the 1985 CBS film Copacabana, based on his 1978 song "Copacabana", alongside Annette O'Toole as Lola Lamarr and Joseph Bologna as Rico Castelli.
+Manilow wrote all the songs for the movie, with lyrics provided by his longtime collaborators Bruce Sussman and Jack Feldman.
 A soundtrack album for the TV film, Copacabana: The Original Motion Picture Soundtrack Album, was released on RCA Records.

-In October 1986, Manilow, along with Bruce Sussman, Tom Scott, and Charlie Fox, went to Washington, D.C. for two days of meetings with legislators, including lunch with then Senator Al Gore (D-TN).
-They were there to lobby against a copyright bill put forward by local television broadcasters that would mandate songwriter-producer source licensing of theme and incidental music on syndicated television show reruns and would disallow use of the blanket license then in effect.
+In October 1986, Manilow, along with Sussman, Tom Scott, and Charlie Fox, went to Washington, D.C. for two days of meetings with legislators, including lunch with then Senator Al Gore.
+They were lobbying against a copyright bill put forward by local television broadcasters that would mandate songwriter-producer source licensing of theme and incidental music on syndicated television show reruns and would disallow the use of the blanket license then in effect.
 The songwriters said without the blanket license, artists would have to negotiate up front with producers individually, without knowing if a series would be a success.
 The license now pays according to a per-use formula.
 Manilow said that such a bill would act as a precedent for broadcasters to get rid of the blanket license entirely.